Postdoc Training - Supplemental

 Career Paths for Biomedical Scientists- the final part of this series highlights different careers for biomedical scientist outside of traditional academia and the biotech/pharma industry.
 Speakers will talk about careers in areas such as: Technology Transfer, Grant Review, Intellectual Property, Scientific Writing, and Scientific Policy.

-are the two presenters for both workshops.
-Below are short descriptions for the two workshops.
+Below are short descriptions for the three workshops:

-- Pathway to Independence: K99/R00 Workshop-This workshop provides an overview of the NIH's innovative new program that provides promising postdoctoral scientists the opportunity to receive both mentored (K) and independent research support (R) from the same award.
-The workshop presenters will provide guidance on the applications for K99/R00 awards.
+- K Applicants Workshop (Pathway to Independence: K99/R00)-This workshop provides an overview of the NIH's fellowships that offers promising postdoctoral scientists the opportunity to receive both mentored (K) and independent research support (R) from the same award.
+Dr. Schachter will provide guidance on the applications for K99/R00 awards.
 You will also gain insight from past awardee(s).
 So afterwards K award applicants can use the strategies to enhance their probability of success.
 This award is open to U.S. citizen or non-citizen, with research or clinical doctoral degree, and no more than 4 years of Post-Doctoral research experience (institution eligibility: U.S. domestic institutions).